blackbaud/skyux-docs/content/guidelines/forms/index.md

 # Forms

-{{ stache.config.product_name_short }} provides various form patterns to accommodate various scenarios and workflow requirements.
+{{ stache.config.product_name_short }} provides various form patterns to accommodate different scenarios and workflow requirements.

 ## Inline panel
 An inline panel is appropriate for simple forms that meet the following criteria: